webstronauts/laravel-scripts/README.md

 # liftoff-scripts 🛠📦

-A front-end CLI toolbox used by [Laravel Liftoff](https://github.com/webstronauts/laravel-liftoff).
+A front-end CLI toolbox used by our projects.

 <hr />